openstack/neutron/doc/source/admin/config-qos.rst

     (1) Since Newton
     (2) Since Stein

+.. note:: The SR-IOV agent does not support dataplane enforcement for ports with ``direct-physical`` vnic_type.
+However since Yoga the Placement enforcement is supported for this vnic_type too.

 .. table:: **Neutron backends, supported directions and enforcement types for Minimum Packet Rate rule**

     ============================  ==========================  ====================  ==============  =====